 In future language design and evolution activities, the following items should be considered:

-Provide correct linkage even in the absence of correctly specified procedure signatures.
+Providing correct linkage even in the absence of correctly specified procedure signatures.
 (Note that this may be very difficult where the original source code is unavailable.)

-Provide specified means to describe the signatures of subprograms.
+Providing specified means to describe the signatures of subprograms.

 6.50 Unanticipated exceptions from library routines [HJW]